-Mutual effect of U(VI) and Sr(II) with graphene oxides: Evidence from EXAFS and theoretical calculations
+Mutual effect of U(VI) and Sr(II) on graphene oxides: evidence from EXAFS and theoretical calculations

-The competitive interaction of U(VI) and Sr(II) on graphene oxides (GOs) were studied by batch techniques, EXAFS analysis and DFT calculations.
-The batch results indicated that the decreased sorption of Sr(II) on GOs was observed at C[U(VI)] < 0.2 mmol/L and the enhanced sorption of Sr(II) was found at C[U(VI)] > 0.2 mmol/L, whereas the presence of Sr(II) did not affect U(VI) sorption on GOs.
-The increased sorption of Sr(II) at C[U(VI)] > 0.2 mmol/L resulted from the new available sites provided by the precipitated U(VI) or adsorbed hydrolyzed U(VI) species according to EXAFS analysis.
-The occurrence of U–C shell in the absence/presence of Sr(II) indicated that U(VI) tended to form inner-sphere surface complexes with GOs.
-For Sr(II) interaction, Sr–C shell was observed at low U(VI) concentration, but not formed at high U(VI) concentration, indicating the shift of inner-sphere to outer-sphere surface complexes with increasing U(VI) concentration.
-According to DFT calculation, the binding energies of GO–U(VI) (e.g., −40.3 kcal/mol for inner-sphere coordination) was significantly lower than that of GO–Sr(II) (−16.4 kcal/mol), demonstrating that U(VI) was preferential towards GOs relative to Sr(II).
-These findings can provide a reliable prediction for the transport and fates of U(VI) and Sr(II) at water-GOs interface and open the doorways for the application of GOs.
+The competitive interaction of U(VI) and Sr(II) on graphene oxides (GOs) was studied by batch techniques, EXAFS analysis and DFT calculations.
+The batch results indicated that decreased sorption of Sr(II) on GOs was observed at C[U(VI)] < 0.2 mmol L−1 and enhanced sorption of Sr(II) was found at C[U(VI)] > 0.2 mmol L−1, whereas the presence of Sr(II) did not affect U(VI) sorption on GOs.
+The increased sorption of Sr(II) at C[U(VI)] > 0.2 mmol L−1 resulted from the new available sites provided by the precipitated U(VI) or adsorbed hydrolyzed U(VI) species according to EXAFS analysis.
+The occurrence of a U–C shell in the absence/presence of Sr(II) indicated that U(VI) tended to form inner-sphere surface complexes with GOs.
+For the Sr(II) interaction, a Sr–C shell was observed at a low U(VI) concentration, but not formed at a high U(VI) concentration, indicating the shift of inner-sphere to outer-sphere surface complexes with increasing U(VI) concentration.
+According to DFT calculation, the binding energy of GO–U(VI) (e.g., −40.3 kcal mol−1 for inner-sphere coordination) was significantly lower than that of GO–Sr(II) (−16.4 kcal mol−1), demonstrating that U(VI) was preferentially bound to GOs relative to Sr(II).
+These findings can provide a reliable prediction of the transport and fates of U(VI) and Sr(II) at the water–GO interface and open doorways for the application of GOs.